The following categories of projects are eligible for funding under the Clean Water State Revolving Fund (CWSRF) Program:

 Sealing an old landfill or constructing a new cell to prevent, reduce or control leachate, its storage and/or treatment are eligible for financing.
 Other Program eligible activities include capping systems, liners, leachate collection systems, treatment systems, sewer connections, barge shelters, containment booms, litter fences, gas collection and treatment systems, monitoring wells and reclamation or reduction activities.

-NJ H2LOans provides financing to publicly owned landfills for construction and closure projects that prevent, reduce, control or treat leachate.
+The Water Bank provides financing to publicly owned landfills for construction and closure projects that prevent, reduce, control or treat leachate.

 A critical element to redevelopment project eligibility is the location of the project.
 Currently, the program requires that the project be located in a designated brownfields development area, transit village, transfer development rights receiving area, growth area endorsed by the State Planning Commission, or otherwise consistent with the “Garden State Values” provisions of the State Strategic Plan.